Denominal verb

 In grammar, denominal verbs are verbs derived from nouns.
 Many languages have regular morphological indicators to create denominal verbs.

 English

 English examples are to school, from school, meaning to instruct; to shelve, from shelf, meaning to put on shelves; and to symbolize, from symbol, meaning to be a symbol for.

 Some common denominalizing affixes in English are -ize/-ise (e.g., summarize), -ify (e.g., classify), -ate (e.g., granulate), en- (e.g., enslave), be- (e.g., behead), and zero or -∅ (e.g., school).

 A variety of semantic relations are expressed between the base noun X and the derived verb.
 Although there is no simple relationship between the affix and the semantic relation, there are semantic regularities that can define certain subclasses.
-Some common terms used to refer to these subclasses include:
+Such subclasses include: